Hacktoberfest-ITER/Hackodex-ITER/README.md

 - Once it successfully passes all the test cases

+  - fork [this] repo
   - Add question as comments at top & its link
   - Now add "author: cses id" as comment at the end of your program (e.g. - author: pritam047)
   - Example: in Pyhton
+    ```python
-  ` # Print your Name`
+    # Print your Name
-  ` # abc.com/printName`
+    # cses.fi/printName
-  ` print('Ayush Kejariwal')`
+    print('Ayush> Kejariwal')
-  ` # author: KejariwalAyush`
+    # author: KejariwalAyush
+    ```

-- Upload that particular file here in the following format:
+  - Rename that particular file here in the following format:
   - githubusername_problemname.fileformat (e.g. - pritam047_missing_number.c)
+  - Make a folder of your Github Username & put above file in it (if already exists then add in it)
+  - Add that folder into your stack(language e.g. java, python, etc) folder
+    > example: master/java/KejariwalAyush/KejariwalAyush_missing_number.java
+  - Now commit and push to your repo
+  - And make a pull request to original repo

 - Once we validate it, we shall accept your pull request.